teocci/GlassfishServer/README.md

   rm glassfish-instance.cert s1as.cert
   ```

   Now we want to enable `https` for the admin console.
 Once we have done that we can be sure that nobody can listen to our data sent via `https` because nobody else has our certificates, i.e. nobody can decrypt our password used for entering the admin console via browser (in case someone cought our data packages).
-However, sometimes clients want to connect via `https` using `SSLv3`, which is considered to be vulnerable nowadays (ever heard about "Poodle"?).
-In other words: **disable SSLv3 completely where ever you find it - no discussion about that allowed!** [Here is a great post about different ways of disabling SSLv3 in Glassfish 4.1][6.5].
-I typically use the command line version (`asadmin`).
+However, sometimes clients want to connect via `https` using `SSLv3`, which is considered to be vulnerable nowadays.
+In other words: **disable SSLv3 completely where ever you find it - no discussion about that allowed!**

+  Here is a great post about [different ways of disabling SSLv3 in Glassfish 4.1][6.5].
+I recommend use the command line version (`asadmin`).
 Furthermore, it seems that Glassfish 4.1.1 does not disable TLS client-initiated renegotiation by default, which is considered to open some doors for DoS attacks.
 The article [TLS Renegotiation and Denial of Service Attacks][6.4] by Ivan Ristic is a good read.
 For us this means we need to disable client-initiated renegotiation somehow.
 But this is not all we want to do here.
 We want to change some of the default JVM Options and we want to make our Glassfish not telling too much ("obfuscation").

   The first JVM Option we will change is replacing the `-client` option with the `-server` option.
 I expect the java option `-server` to be the better choice when it comes to performance.
 I have also decided to change `-Xmx512m` (Glassfish default) to a higher value: `-Xmx4096m`.
 Additionally, I have added `-Xms4096m`.
 Furthermore, we will remove `-XX:MaxPermSize=192m` and replace it with `-XX:MaxMetaspaceSize=512m` because [`-XX:MaxPermSize` was deprecated in JDK 8][6.3].
 If you want to find out more about it then have a look at [this InfoQ article][6.2].
 For more information about JVM options please check the [Oracle's official documentation][6.1].
   All JVM Options so far are optional.
 But at least adding `-Dproduct.name=""` is a good idea for everyone.
 If you would not add this then each http/https response will contain a header field like this: **Server: GlassFish Server Open Source Edition 4.1**
   This is some great piece of information for hackers - that's why you should disable it.
 We don't want Glassfish to talk too much for security reasons!

   We also don't want Glassfish to send a header similar to **X-Powered-By: Servlet/3.1 JSP/2.3** because this is telling everyone we are using a Servlet 3.1 container and that we are (of course) using Java etc. So we have to disable sending x-powered-by in the http/https headers.
 After executing the commands below our Glassfish will run in silent mode - it is not telling too much any more.
 Glassfish obfuscation accomplished.
 SSLv3 and cient-initiated renegotiation will also be disabled, which reduces the surface for attacks.
-Bash commands:
+Here are the commands:

   [6.1]: http://docs.oracle.com/javase/8/docs/technotes/tools/unix/java.html
   [6.2]: http://www.infoq.com/articles/Java-PERMGEN-Removed